PythWare/Aldnoah-Engine/README.md

 # Possible issues

 Audio/subcontainer KVS files, let's talk about that.
-Aldnoah Engine can repack the subcontainers KVS files are in and apply new audio to the supported games but I have noticed in the case of Orochi 3 when I replaced Xiahou Dun's defeat enemy officer voiced line with Katsuki Bakugo from MHA the enemy officers sometimes don't have their audio line play when you defeat them.
-I'm guessing there is a TOC somewhere for audio files, specifically subcontainers for audio files but I haven't located it yet.
-So I could use help finding out which files for each supported game contains the TOC that affects audio subcontainers.
-Either way if you want to make audio mods whether it's a dub mod (dubbing the game to a different language), music mod, sound mod, etc you should be fine getting the new audios working but you may experience odd results for other audio files not replaced depending on the game.
-There's nothing I can do about it until we identify which file lists the TOC for KVS subcontainers.
+Aldnoah Engine can repack the subcontainers KVS files are in and apply new audio to the supported games but only Warriors Orochi 3 has full audio replacing support until I find the KVS metadata files for Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Bladestorm Nightmare, and Warriors All Stars.
+Version 1.0 of Aldnoah Engine should eliminate that issue but as of version 0.9 only Warriors Orochi 3 supports full audio replacing/adding.

 # Update regarding Audio modding